 Five hundred dollars to apply to college?
 That’s what my high school senior almost spent.
 No, she didn’t fall for some Internet scam.
 Instead, at one point she had a list of 10 prospective colleges.
-With each school charging $50 or so to apply, we were likely going to spend more on college applications than books her first semester on campus.
+With each school charging $50 or so to apply, we were likely going to spend as much on college applications as we were on books her first semester on campus.

 Then we discovered that even though many colleges and universities list an application fee on the admissions web page, there are ways that your son or daughter can avoid an application fee.
 Yes, that’s right, it is possible to apply to college for free.

-With Early Action and Early Decision deadlines right around the corner — some as early as October 15th — now is a great time for parents to figure out how to save some dough when their children apply to college this fall.
+With Early Action and Early Decision deadlines right around the corner — some as early as mid-October — now is a great time for parents to figure out how to save some dough when their children apply to college this fall.

 Here are five ways we discovered that your son or daughter can apply to college for free.

-- Apply online.
 It’s hard to believe that in this day and age of the Common Application that students still apply to college using a paper application and snail mail.
-With this option there is nearly always an application fee.
-However, many colleges encourage their students to go paperless and will waive the fee if you apply using the online application.
-While not every college on my daughter’s list offers this fee-free option, I know that Bryn Mawr College does — something we learned during an admissions seminar at the school in Bryn Mawr, Pennsylvania.
-Two other Pennsylvania schools allow you to skip a fee by using their online application — Misericordia University in Dallas and York College of Pennsylvania.
-Also waiving the fee when students apply online are Ohio Wesleyan University in Delaware, Ohio; Warren Wilson College in Asheville, North Carolina; and Milwaukee School of Engineering in Milwaukee, Wisconsin.
+With that option there is nearly always an application fee.
+However, many colleges encourage their students to go paperless and may waive the fee if you apply using the online application.

-- Use alumni connections.
-Western New England University in Springfield, Massachusetts, waives the $40 application fee for the children and grandchildren of alumni.
-They’ll also waive the application fee when an alumnus provides a letter of recommendation, regardless of the prospective student’s relationship to the alum.
-It doesn’t hurt to call your own college or university alumni association to find out if there is any fee waiver that your children could qualify for if they decide to apply to your alma mater.
+Some colleges waive the admission fee for students who have relatives who graduated from the school.
+It doesn’t hurt to call your own college or university alumni association to find out if there is any fee waiver that your children or other relatives could qualify for if they decide to apply to your alma mater.

-- Visit the campus.
-Many colleges will reward your son or daughter with a “get out of our application fee” card when you go on a tour, meet with an admissions officer or simply check in at the admissions office during a visit.
-That’s what McDaniel College in Westminster, Maryland, does — it will waive the application fee if you schedule an official visit to the campus through the Admissions Office before you apply.
 During Virginia Private College Week each July, high school students who visit at least three of the 25 participating Virginia colleges — including the University of Richmond, Roanoke College and Washington & Lee University — receive up to three application waivers.
+(There are also virtual visits available!)
+The waivers are usable at any of the participating schools, and the visitor’s name is entered in a drawing for five $100 Amazon gift cards.
 I wish we’d known this when we took our daughter to see the University of Richmond.